kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/jwt/access_control.md

 for production workloads.
 Use appropriate secret management tools to store sensitive information.
 {{% /notice %}}

-### Create the Json Web Key Set (JWKS)
+### Create the JSON Web Key Set (JWKS)
 We can use the `openssl` command to extract a PEM encoded public key from the private key.
-We can then use the `pem-jwk` utility to convert our public key to a Json Web Key format.
+We can then use the `pem-jwk` utility to convert our public key to a JSON Web Key format.

 ```shell
 # install pem-jwk utility.